Unknownplanet40/OJT-Coordinator/README.md

 - [BGjar](https://bgjar.com/)

-> **Note:** This project is still under development.
-Some features may not work properly.
+> **Note:** <br>
->> This project is for educational purposes only.
+> This project is currently in development and fully offline, so some features may not function as expected.
+Please keep in mind that it is intended solely for educational purposes.